faisalmemon/ios-crash-dump-analysis-book/markdown/BasicConcepts.md

 Consider the example of getting the MAC address of your iPhone.
 The Media Access Control (MAC) address is a unique code allocated to network cards to allow machines to talk to each other without duplication at the Data Link layer of the communication stack.

 Prior to iOS 7, the MAC address was not considered a sensitive API.
-So requesting the MAC address gave the real address.
-The `icdab_sample` app attempts to do this.
-See @icdabgithub.
-However, the API was abused as a way of tracking the user - a privacy violation.
-Therefore a policy was established from iOS 7.
-Apple could have chosen to crash your app when the call to `sysctl` was made in order to get the MAC address.
+So requesting the MAC address using the `sysctl` API gave the real address.
+To see this in action, see the `icdab_sample` app @icdabgithub.

+Unfortunately, the API was abused as a way of tracking the user - a privacy violation.
+Therefore Apple introduced a policy from iOS 7 where they would return a fixed MAC address always.

-However, this is a general purpose low level call which can be used for other valid purposes.
+Apple could have chosen to crash your app when any call to `sysctl` was made.
+However, `sysctl` is a general purpose low level call which can be used for other valid purposes.
 Therefore the policy set by iOS was to return you a fixed MAC address `02:00:00:00:00:00` whenever that was requested.

 ### Camera Example